-The Victoria & Albert Museum or “V&A” in London’s South Kensington is one of the world’s leading museums of art & design.
-There is no lack of historical objects and impressive pieces of art, but how interesting is all of this for children?
-We have taken a closer look.
+The Victoria & Albert Museum or just “V&A Museum” in South Kensington is one of the world’s leading museums of art & design.
+While there is no lack of museum objects and impressive pieces of art, how interesting is it for families to visit?

-The first time we visited the V&A we didn’t really have a plan.
-We probably looked quite lost, because it didn’t take long for a friendly staff member to approach us and shepard us in the right direction.
-And the right direction was to go to the Education Centre in the Sackler part of the building, where a range of activities was organised for children as well as for adults.
+The first time we visited the V&A Museum we didn’t really have a plan and probably looked quite lost.
+Luckily it didn’t take long for a friendly staff member to approach us and shepherd us in the right direction.
+And the right direction was the Education Centre in the Sackler part of the building, where a range of activities was organised for children as well as for adults.

-What we didn’t realize at first is that the draw for families at the V&A is much more about creative activities rather than passively watching the objects in the museum.
-We joined the Sunday pop-in Design session that had just started, and soon thereafter we were fully emerged in designing a new twist to a historical outfit!
+The draw for families visiting the V&A is much more about creative activities rather than passively watching the objects in the museum.
+We joined the Sunday pop-in Design session that had just started, and soon thereafter we were fully engaged in designing a new twist to a historical outfit!
 The brief was to design a green costume matching historical patterns that were superimposed digitally as a filter by using one of their iPads!
-In the end, it was a really fun activity for our daughter, and we as parents felt both innovative and creative!
+In the end, it was an enjoyable activity for the whole family with everyone proud of their creations.

 Enjoy a good lunch in V&A’s garden